pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/02_how_to_break_everything.md

 * A consumer build that is failing at the `can-i-deploy` step in Github Actions.
 * A provider build that is failing during verification in Github Actions.
-* A `master` pact in Pactflow that has a failed verification result.
+* A pact associated with the consumers main branch `master` in Pactflow that has a failed verification result.

 ## Conclusion

-Making changes to the pact on the master branch can break both consumer and provider builds, and may stop both projects from being able to deploy.
+Making changes to the pact on the consumers main branch can break both consumer and provider builds, and may stop both projects from being able to deploy.